gumstix/snappy/README.md

     # substitute the path to the drive e.g. /dev/sdd or /dev/mmcblk0 (not the
     # path of a partition e.g. /dev/sdd1 or /dev/mmcblk0p1) in place of <drive>
+    # use 'udevadm monitor' when you insert the card to determine the path
     $ sudo dd if=<machine>.img bs=4k of=<drive>
     $ sync